Alex4576/Asg1-ID/README.md

 The features that will be included in our revamped website.

 <h2>Existing Features</h2>
-- Responsive Hamburger Menu: Allow users to navigate smoothly throughout the website, users can also view the website in either mobile or desktop without the content being cut off or distorted.
+- Responsive Hamburger Menu: Allow users to navigate smoothly throughout the website, users can also view the website in either mobile or desktop without the content being cut off or distorted.<br>
-- Automatic Slideshow Banner: Making the website look more appealing.
+- Automatic Slideshow Banner & Image Slider: Making the website look more appealing.<br>
+- Footer: Allow users to checkout ZUTOMAYO's social media platforms.

 <h2>Features Left to Implement</h2>
-- Product Details
+- Product Details<br>
 - Feedback Form

 <h1>Technologies Used</h1>